Table of contents

 The takeaway: Making sure everyone is on the same page minimizes the chance of a client losing their cool when there’s a hitch.
 Even if you have Errors & Omissions Insurance, a policy that can help pay for your legal expenses when you’re sued over work mistakes, it’s smart to prevent problems before they become claims.

-Remember: your employee training program is too important to treat like another box to check on your onboarding to-do list.
-Take the opportunity to align employees with your risk reduction goals.
+Always keep in mind that your employee training program is too important to treat like another box to check on your onboarding to-do list.
+Instead, spend the time to perfect it and make it easily accessible to all your employees.